Co-Founder & CEO

 Tom has invested in and worked with a number of high-profile companies across Europe and the US including Moneybox, Curve, Push Doctor (where he also served as Chairman), HomeToGo, Partnerize, Mister Spex, Displaylink and Lovefilm.
 Tom has served on over thirty boards in a variety of jurisdictions.

 Tom is a graduate of Oxford University with an MA in Modern History from Brasenose College.

-Prior to Hambro Perks, Andrew was a Managing Director at Goldman Sachs and built and ran one of the most successful Pan European businesses within the Fixed Income Currencies and Commodities Division.
-Andrew and his team were responsible for covering a broad range of global clients including institutional money managers, international banks and corporates, working with them to implement a broad range of strategic initiatives across Europe and globally.
+Prior to joining Hambro Perks, Andrew was a Managing Director at Goldman Sachs where he built and ran one of the most successful Pan European businesses within the Fixed Income Currencies and Commodities Division.
+Andrew was responsible for a broad range of global clients including institutional money managers, international banks and corporates, working with them to implement strategic initiatives across Europe and globally.
 He joined Goldman Sachs on a graduate training programme, having graduated from Nottingham University.

 Ali is a Managing Director at Hambro Perks and focuses on sourcing investment opportunities, executing new investments and portfolio management.
 He also focuses on strategic partnerships and international expansion opportunities for portfolio companies.